franksesma/Civ-5-Frank-Mod/README.txt

 CHANGE LOGS:
-    - No longer receives +3 science from great works after adopting Artistic Genius in Aesthetics
+- Artistic Genius in Aesthetics no longer provides +3 science from great works.
 - Silk Roads in Commerce now gives a +100% production bonus instead of +50% production bonus towards Markets, Banks, and Stock Exchnages
 - Humanism in Rationalism now gives a +100% production bonus towards science buildings instead of +50% production.
 - Finishing Honor now grants a free spy.
 - Adopting Rationalism or Aesthetics now officially blocks you from adopting the other.
 - Anti-Tank rifle now has 40 combat strength instead of 30.
 - Bomb Shelters have been moved from Telecommunications to Nuclear Fission.

 FILES THAT CONTAIN THE CHANGES DESCRIBED IN THE CHANGE LOGS:
     - To Enable Custom Civs: Set Playable and AIPlayable for Civilizations to default="true"